joshua1955/ydcmd/README.en.md

 **Options**:

-* `--depth=<N>` - returns the sizes of directories up to the level N;
+* `--depth=<N>` - display directory sizes up to level N;
-* `--long` - returns sizes in bytes instead of human-readable form.
+* `--long` - display sizes in bytes instead of human-readable format.

-If a target object is not specified, then the storage's root directory will be used.
+If target object is not specified, root directory of storage will be used.

 ### Cleaning files and directories